-In The Communist Manifesto, German theorist Karl Marx (1818-1883), the father of Marxist theory, explained that history of society is a history of class struggles, a constant collision between the oppressed and the oppressor.
+In The Communist Manifesto (), Karl Marx (1818-1883), the father of classical Marxist theory, presented the theory that the history of society is one of class struggles, a constant collision between the oppressed and the oppressor.

 During the industrial revolution (1750-1850) the bourgeois had become the economic ruling class who owned the means of production such as capital and land.
 They also controlled the means of coercion such as the armed forces, legal system, police, and prison system.
-The bourgeois had become the ruling class of owners of the means of production.
-They owned the products produced by the proletarians, and their goal was to preserve capital as a means to ensure the perpetuation of their economic supremacy in society.
+The bourgeois owned all the products created by the proletarians.
+The goal was to preserve and produce capital to ensure the perpetuation of their economic supremacy.

-The other class, proposed Marx, was the proletariat.
-The proletarians were the class of labourers who sought employment by bourgeoisie capitalists.
-They were from the “lower strata” of the middle class and of the lowest “stratum of our present society.”
-They were the slaves of the bourgeoisie, and the advancement of industry and machinery made their jobs and livelihood uncertain as new methods of production rendered their skills worthless.
-In this respect they were mere commodities to the bourgeoisie who lacked any sense of individuality.
-According to Marx they were cogs in the machine, “masses of laborers, crowded into the factory, are organized like soldiers” beneath the command of a hierarchy.
+The advancement of industry and machinery made their jobs and livelihood uncertain as new methods of production rendered their skills worthless.
+In this respect, they were mere commodities to the bourgeoisie and they lacked any sense of individuality.
+According to Marx, they were cogs in the machine, “masses of laborers, crowded into the factory, are organized like soldiers” beneath the command of a hierarchy.

-Marx attempted to trace the development of the bourgeois stating that “The bourgeois is itself the product of a long course of development, of a series of revolutions in the modes of production and of exchange.”
-Bourgeois growth was largely a result of the change of social systems.
-As the feudal system died in the face of a new growing market a new manufacturing system took over through the manufacturing middle class.
-Markets then grew due to an ever increasing demand which propelled forth the industrial industry consisting of “industrial millionaires, the leaders of the whole industrial armies, the modern bourgeois.”
-This market gave rise to development of commerce, navigation, and communication allowing the bourgeoisie to extend themselves, increase capital, and push back the other lower class.
+Marx traced the development of the bourgeois and believed them to be “the product of a long course of development, of a series of revolutions in the modes of production and of exchange”.
+Bourgeois growth was largely a result of the change in social systems.
+As the feudal system died in the face of a new growing market, a new manufacturing system took over through the middle class.
+Markets grew in response to an ever-increasing demand, which propelled an industrial contributing to “industrial millionaires, the leaders of the whole industrial armies, the modern bourgeois”.
+This market also gave rise to the development of commerce, navigation, and communication, which all allowed the bourgeoisie to extend themselves, increase capital, and oppress the lower class.

-The influence of the burgeoning bourgeois class was believed by Marx to be far reaching.
-Through the rapid improvement of instruments of production via means of communication, the bourgeoisie drew even “the most barbarian nations into civilization.”
-They thus compelled other nations to adopt the bourgeois mode of production, to become bourgeoisie themselves.
-Through the creation of enormous cities the bourgeoisie had also increased urban population and centralized the means of production, through which they had successfully given property to a minority few people.
-Marx saw that the bourgeois could push themselves to an ominous place of overdevelopment through way of developing too much civilization, industry, commerce, and means of subsistence.
-Such overdevelopment could result in devastation and destruction of society which could recede into a state of “momentary barbarism.”
-Disorder could too be brought to the bourgeois class as they grew to small to control the wealth created by them.
+The impact of the burgeoning bourgeois class was far-reaching.
+The rapid improvement of instruments of production through means of communication enabled the bourgeoisie to draw “the most barbarian nations into civilization”.
+They compelled other nations to adopt the bourgeois mode of production and to become bourgeoisie themselves.
+Through the creation of cities, the bourgeoisie also increased the urban population and centralized the means of production, through which they had successfully given property to a minority of people.
+Marx also claimed that the bourgeois could push themselves to a place of overdevelopment by developing too much civilization, industry, commerce, and means of subsistence.
+Overdevelopment could cause devastation and destruction that lead society into a state of “momentary barbarism”.
+Disorder could also come about if the bourgeois class grew too small to control the wealth they created.